alpacahq/alpaca-docs/content/docs/market-data/_index.md

 **1. IEX (Investors Exchange LLC) which accounts for ~2.5% market volume**

-* IEX is optimal to start testing out the platform and to utilize in applications where visualizing accurate price information may not take precedence.
+* IEX is optimal to start testing out your app and utilize it where visualizing accurate price information may not take precedence.

 **2. All US exchanges which accounts for 100% market volume**

 * This Alpaca data feed is coming as direct feed from exchanges consolidated by the Securities Information Processors (SIPs).
 These link the U.S. markets by processing and consolidating all bid/ask quotes and trades from every trading venue into a single, easily consumed data feed.

-* This gives ultra low latency and high reliability as the data comes directly into Alpaca's bare metal servers located in New Jersey sitting next to most of the market participants.
+* We provide ultra low latency and high reliability as the data comes directly into Alpaca's bare metal servers located in New Jersey sitting next to most of the market participants.

-* SIP data is great for creating your trading app or stock screener where accurate price information is essential for traders.
+* SIP data is great for creating your trading app where accurate price information is essential for traders and internal use.

 ### Sandbox access